-Fast forward 6 years and again we found ourselves on a Devour Paris food tour but this time Marley was saying yes to as much as she could.
+Fast forward 6 years and again we found ourselves on a Devour food tour in Paris, but this time Marley was saying yes to as much as she could.
 Thankfully our guide Jess was ready for her just in case she was in a ‘no’ mood.

-Can we go on a Devour Paris Food Tour?
+Can you go on a Devour Paris Food Tour?

 One thing about the Devour tours is they are suitable for everyone, singles, couples, families with old or young kids.
 It doesn’t matter they make it work and they make everyone feel amazing when they are on the food tour.
 Our first tour with them was 6 years ago and at the time Marley was 5.

 Her age was not an issue and we spoke to our guide Jaimie and he knew she was fussy.
 There is always an alternative, there is always an option and there are aways smiles at the end of the tour.
 And as we would find out fond memories from both sides too.
 For us, Devour Paris was the best kid-friendly food tours Paris has to offer.